 There are a number of risks that may have a material and adverse impact on the future operating and financial performance of the Company and could cause the Company's operating and financial performance to differ materially from the estimates described in forward-looking statements related to the Company.
 These include widespread risks associated with any form of business and specific risks associated with Nickel 28's business.
 An investment in the Company's shares, as well as Nickel 28's prospects, should be considered highly speculative due to the nature of the Company's business.
 Investments in companies involved in commodities, such as the Company, involve a significant degree of risk, and commodities prices are also subject to significant volatility, which affects the economic viability of the Company.
-We have a short history of earnings, a limited business history, have not paid dividends, and are unlikely to pay dividends in the immediate or near future.
+We have a short history of earnings and a limited business history, and while the Company adopted a shareholder capital return policy during 2024, we do not have an established history of paying dividends or distributions.
 Anyone investing in the Company must rely on the ability, expertise, judgment, discretion, integrity and good faith of the management of the Company.